cosmos/sdk-tutorials/academy/ibc/channels.md

 In this section, you will:

 * Establish a channel.
-* Learn about application packet flow.
+* Learn about the application packet flow.

 </HighlightBox>